Add To Favorites

 Fragile forests are disappearing!
 Learn why, discover the damaging effects, and inspire people to act now to save our Earth from this tragic loss.

-Give your ideas extra dimension by using Crayola® Erasable Colored Pencils.
+Students give their ideas extra dimension by using Crayola® Erasable Colored Pencils.
 Erase highlights and create negative space.
 Add texture to plants and flowers by erasing.
 Create details such as stripes on animals.
 Fill some areas with a different color or medium.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step